NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 ## How to connect to Clyde (for my future reference)
 0. (For anyone in the future) Talk to the sys-admin and get yourself an account.
-When I say "username" and "password" later in this blurb, I'm refering to the information included in this account.
+When I say "username" and "password" later in this blurb, Im refering to the information included in this account.
 1. Connect to Caedm VPN (or be on BYU campus proper)
 2. SSH Into Clyde
 `ssh [username]@clyde.ee.byu.edu`